kpatakchi/FORECASTLEAD/README.md

 ![Forecast Lead Time Error Correction](images/idea.png)

 The figure illustrates forecast lead time error correction over using various DL models.
-For example, different forecast run times are shown for HRES runs starting from January 1, 2020, to January 10, 2020.
-The x-axis represents the date and time (in UTC) of the forecast runs, while the y-axis represents the forecast steps up to 240 hours.
+For example, different forecast run times are shown for HRES runs.
+The x-axis represents the date and time (in UTC) of the forecast runs, while the y-axis represents the forecast steps.

 **Forecast Runs**: Different colored lines represent forecast runs starting from different dates.
 For instance, the blue line corresponds to the forecast starting on January 1, 2020, at 12:00 UTC, and the red line corresponds to January 2, 2020, at 12:00 UTC, and so on.
 The forecast step hours are hourly from 00h to 90h, 3-hourly from 91h to 150h, and 6-hourly from 151h to 240h.